 Erin was motivated to move to Eugene because of an opportunity to attend Lane Community College.
 She’d secured housing, enrolled in classes and was excited at the life she was building.
 Unfortunately, the housing she counted on didn’t work out and Erin found herself in a new town, homeless, with no car and a toddler.
 Most people might have felt defeated and given up.
 Not Erin . . . she’s a fighter.
 She knew her daughter was counting on her to work hard to shape their future.

 Eventually, Erin and Anna moved into an affordable, stable home.
 Not only was this a safe place for them to live but there were lots of other families with children the same age as Anna.
-About that same time, Erin learned about Cornerstone’s Healthy Homes program.
+About that same time, Erin learned about Cornerstone’s Healthy Homes resident services program.
 She participated in Extra Helping and Anna had access to Kid’s Club, Summer Lunch, Cereal for Youth, and Summer programming like the art bus.

 Since that time, Erin has finished school, secured a wonderful job, is engaged to be married and is saving for a home.
 She has, with great determination, accomplished the steps on her journey to success.
 She’s thankful for each of those steps – from a healthy home, an education, quality childcare, a car, and a partner to share it all with.